DanisAlukaev/XCBs/README.md

 ## 📖 Citation

-Our research paper was accepted to The 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), which will take place in December.
-Until the proceedings are published, you can use this bibtex for [our pre-print](https://arxiv.org/abs/2310.14805)!
+Our research paper ["Cross-Modal Conceptualization in Bottleneck Models"](https://arxiv.org/abs/2310.14805) was published in proceedings of EMNLP 2023.
+To cite it please use the following bibtex:
 ```bibtex
 @inproceedings{
     alukaev2023crossmodal,